Nyerguds/MobiusMapEditor/README.md

 **DO NOT unpack this in the C&C Remastered Collection's install folder.** It is absolutely unnecessary to overwrite any files of the installed game.

 Simply unpack the editor into a new folder on your disk somewhere.
 On first startup, it will automatically try to detect the folder in which the game is installed, and if it can't find it, it will show a popup asking you to locate it.
+Note that this autodetect only works on Steam installations of the game.

 ---